Cierra Ramirez

 Cierra Alexa Ramirez (born March 9, 1995) is an American actress and singer.
 She is best known for playing Mariana Adams Foster in the Freeform television series The Fosters and reprising her role in the spin-off series Good Trouble, which she also co-executive produced with co-star Maia Mitchell.
-Her accolades include an ALMA Award, an Imagen Foundation Award and a GLAAD Media Award nomination.
+Her accolades include an ALMA Award and a GLAAD Media Award nomination.

 Early life

 Ramirez was born on March 9, 1995, in Houston, Texas.
 Her father, Sonny Ramirez, was a music producer and her mother, Cris Ramirez, was a kindergarten teacher.
 Ramirez was raised in Sugar Land, Texas, and attended Westside High School for two years before moving to Los Angeles, California.
 She graduated high school through a home-school program to allow her to pursue her acting career.

 Career

 Music

 Music led to Ramirez making her television debut—when she was 10 years old, she performed a song the "Apollo Kids Star of Tomorrow" segment of Showtime at the Apollo.
 Ramirez is signed to Empire and Tribeca Music Group.
 She has performed as the opening act for a number of musical acts, including Earth, Wind & Fire, Chicago and Ruben Studdard.

 On June 20, 2016, Ramirez released her first EP Discreet.
 Her singles subsequently followed her first EP: "Faded" Feat.
 Baeza in 2017.

 In 2018, Ramirez released the first single “Bad Boys” off of her debut album, Over Your Head, which was released February 28, 2020.
 Singles that followed “Bad Boys” were; “Liquid Courage (Love Me Better)", "Broke Us" Feat.
 Trevor Jackson in 2019 and “Over Your Head” in 2020.

 Music videos for the singles "Faded", "Bad Boys", "Liquid Courage" and "Broke Us" were released.
 "Liquid Courage (Love Me Better)", "Broke Us", and “BBU” were directed by Maria Skobeleva.